francowanseele/challenge-light-it-api/README.md

 ## NOTE ABOUT CHALLENGE

-Instead of having the token in the .ENV file, we should authenticate through our api and thus get the token every time it expires.
+Instead of having the `ApiMedic` token in the .ENV file, we should authenticate through our api and thus get the token every time it expires.